Riot Act: Subsequent history of the Riot Act in the UK and colonies

 The Riot Act caused confusion during the Gordon Riots of 1780, when the authorities felt uncertain of their power to take action to stop the riots without a reading of the Riot Act.
 After the riots, Lord Mansfield observed that the Riot Act did not take away the pre-existing power of the authorities to use force to stop a violent riot; it only created the additional offence of failing to disperse after a reading of the Riot Act.

 The Riot Act was read prior to the Peterloo Massacre of 1819 and the Cinderloo Uprising of 1821, as well as before the Bristol Riots at Queen's Square in 1831.
-Both are held to be related to the Unreformed House of Commons, which was righted in the Reform Act 1832 (2 & 3 Will.
+Both are understood to be related to the unreformed House of Commons, which was righted in the Reform Act 1832 (2 & 3 Will.
 4. c.
 45).

 Lieutenant-Governor Sir Francis Bond Head and his administrators read the act during the Upper Canada Rebellion of 1837.

-The death penalty created by sections one, four and five of the act was reduced to transportation for life by section one of the Punishment of Offences Act 1837.
+The death penalty created by sections 1, 4 and 5 of the act was reduced to transportation for life by section 1 of the Punishment of Offences Act 1837.
+Transportation was itself abolished twenty years later and replaced with penal servitude for the same period by the Penal Servitude Act 1857.

 The Riot Act eventually drifted into disuse.
 The last time it was definitely read in England was in Birkenhead, Cheshire, on 3 August 1919, during the second police strike, when large numbers of police officers from Birkenhead, Liverpool and Bootle joined the strike.
 Troops were called in to deal with the rioting and looting that had begun, and a magistrate read out the Riot Act.
 None of the rioters subsequently faced the charge of a statutory felony.
 Earlier in the same year, at the battle of George Square on 31 January, in Glasgow, the city's sheriff was in the process of reading the Riot Act to a crowd of 20,000–25,000 when the sheet of paper he was reading from was ripped out of his hands by one of the rioters.

+It was read in the British Bahamas during the 1942 Burma Road riot.

 The last time it was read in Scotland was by the deputy town clerk James Gildea in Airdrie in 1971.

+The whole act was repealed for England and Wales by section 10(2) of, and part III of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.

-The act was repealed on 18 July 1973 for the United Kingdom by section 1(1) of, and part V of schedule 1 to, the Statute Law (Repeals) Act 1973.
+The whole act was repealed for Scotland by section 1(1) of, and part V of schedule 1 to, the Statute Law (Repeals) Act 1973, which came into force on 18 July 1973.

+Riot, previously a common law offence, was made statutory in England and Wales by the Public Order Act 1986.